UniversalDevicesInc/polyglot-v3-nodejs-interface/README.md

 is passed in parameter.
 You can check for config.isInitialConfig to know if the is the first config received.
 Use this for initialization when you want to have a working config loaded.

+NEW for PG3, the config object no longer has the custom values (parameters, data, typed).
+These now have separate events that return the individual custom data objects.
+See below.

 The config object will have a property newParamsDetected set to true if the customParams changed.

 `poll` is triggered frequently, based on your short poll and long poll values.
 The longPoll parameter is a flag telling